KeshariPiyush24/KeshariPiyush24/README.md

 ## Hi 👋 I am Piyush!
-I am a developer who is passionate about stuff like deep learning and data science.
-Few tech that I enjoy working in, are Python, C++, Plotly-Dash, PyTorch, and  AWS.
-I play football and design in photoshop.
-Also, I have just started tech-blogging!
+I am CS undergrad student at GLA university mathura,currently I am in my 2<sup>nd</sup> year.

-- 👨🏽‍💻 Currently working in deep learning, competitive coding, data structures and algorithms.
+- 👨🏽‍💻 Currently learning data science, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics and data science.
 - 😊 Willing to contribute in opensource projects.
 - 👍 Looking for opportunities to join as an intern/full time candidate in machine learning/deep learning research teams.
-- 🌐 Visit my [porfolio website](https://pr2tik1.github.io/) for complete background and contact.
+- 🌐 Visit my [porfolio website](https://PiyushKe.github.io/) for complete background and contact.

 To connect with me,